mvrk/data-structures-and-algorithms/python/README.md

 ## Running Tests

-If you setup your folders according to the above guidelines, running tests becomes a matter of deciding which tests you want to execute.
+If you set up your folders according to the above guidelines, running tests becomes a matter of deciding which tests you want to execute.
 Jest does a good job at finding the test files that match what you specify in the test command

 From the root of the `data-structures-and-algorithms/python` folder, execute the following commands: